Public Forum Debate Format:

 How to prep without wasting hours

-The biggest PF jump comes from a repeatable workflow: build a clean case, write strong answers, and practice collapsing to 1–2 winning issues in Summary + Final Focus.
+Build a clean case, write strong answers, and drill collapsing to 1–2 issues in Summary + Final Focus.
+Teams that repeat that sequence win more rounds.

 1) Build the case